Welcome to this tutorial on Security Programming, Protocol Verification and

-which allows to use many cryptographic and communication functions in a simple
+to use many cryptographic and communication functions in a simple and effective

 way.

-plugin.
-Therefore, feel free to use Eclipse for all activities.
-The required
+feel free to use Eclipse for all activities.
+The required configuration

 them.